Important Updates

 In a 6 to 3 vote, the U.S. Supreme Court ruled to partially stay three district court nationwide injunctions that barred implementation of President Trump’s January 20 birthright citizenship Executive Order (EO), meaning the injunctions will only apply to the plaintiff individuals, organizations and U.S. states while the lower court cases continue on the issue of the constitutionality of the EO.
 The Court did not decide whether the executive order is constitutional, as that question has not yet been reached by the lower courts and was not raised in the Supreme Court appeals.
 The government will be permitted to implement the EO with respect to non-parties in the lawsuit in 30 days.
 The case is Trump v.
 CASA Inc., et al.

 The Court also ruled on the legality of nationwide – or “universal” in the Court’s terminology – injunctions generally, holding that they likely exceed the authority that Congress has granted to the federal courts.
-The ruling seemed to indicate that class action lawsuits may be the more appropriate avenue for widespread relief from government action.
+The ruling seemed to indicate that class action lawsuits and/or other legal avenues may be more appropriate mechanisms for widespread relief from government action.
 At least one class action lawsuit challenging the birthright citizenship EO has already been filed in federal court and more are anticipated.

 As the district courts adjust their injunctions to align with the Supreme Court ruling, the U.S. government will be permitted to prepare for the EO to take effect in 30 days for non-litigants.
 It is expected that the State Department and the Department of Homeland Security will issue guidance on the new rules and processes for U.S. passports and U.S. immigration status for affected children.